-Aortic regurgitation occurs when blood flows backwards, or retrograde, across the aortic valve from the aorta into the left ventricle during diastole.
+Aortic regurgitation (AR) occurs when blood flows retrograde (backwards) across the aortic valve from the aorta into the left ventricle during diastole.

 Pathophysiology – Aortic Regurgitation

-- Infectious: Bacterial endocarditis, rheumatic fever
+- Infectious: Bacterial endocarditis

-- Congenital: Bicuspid aortic valve calcification
+- Congenital: Bicuspid aortic valve (often associated with calcification)

-- Degenerative: Myxomatous (floppy valve), senile calcification
+- Degenerative: Myxomatous (floppy) valve, senile calcification